masnesLingoport/ClickableConsole/README.md

 ClickableConsole (Previously ErrorLinkyThing)
 ===============

-This is a crude Eclipse plugin that inserts hyperlinks to files into the console.
+This is an Eclipse plugin that inserts hyperlinks to files into the console.
 It was written with mjwach's setup (CDT + GCC + MinGW + addr2line) in mind, but has been adapted by Lingoport.
 Adaptations include Java 7 compatibility.
-The plugin simply finds text in the console that matches a regex, parses that text as file names and line numbers, and adds the hyperlinks.
+The plugin finds text in the console that matches a regex, parses that text as file names and line numbers, and adds the hyperlinks.

-This plugin is written for use with Eclipse Luna, version 4.4.0, and is not guaranteed to work with other versions of Eclipse (or even with that one, actually).
+This plugin is written for use with Eclipse Luna, version 4.4.0, and greater.

 For those unfamiliar with Eclipse plugin development, here is one way to use the plugin: